samnzay/Ansible-for-DevOps-Engineers/Ansible-Pull/Readme.md

-## ANSIBLE PULL
 <p align="center">

 <img width="100%" height="auto" src="/Ansible-Pull/Architecture/Ansible-Pull.png" alt="Ansible-Automation"></p>

+## Ansible-Pull
+### What is that?
 Using Ansible "Pull" Mode to Dynamically Automate Server/Workstation Builds.
-### What is that?

 - It comes with ansible - if you already have it installed, you have `ansible-pull`.
 - Allows Servers/workstations to `pull` ansible playbooks from a Git server, and run them locally.